RickySaif/RickySaif.github.io/pages/money.md

 Unlike gold, Bitcoin validity is easy to verify & and cheap to transfer.
 Thus, it's more powerful as currency.
 It also solves the transparency problem of gold-as-reserve-currency, as anyone could see the current amount & the entire transaction history of any Bitcoin addresses.

-That transparency problem was the cause of the 1971 dollar-gold depegging, which lead to other money to dollar depegging & banking deregulation, then ended up with increasing economic inequality, destabilization, and ongoing inflation.
-Ongoing infaltion hurts anyone who can't buy stocks or property -- the poors.
+That transparency problem was the cause of the 1971 dollar-gold depegging, which lead to other money to dollar depegging & banking deregulation, then ended up with increasing economic inequality, monetary destabilization of developing countries, and ongoing inflation.
+Ongoing inflation always hurts anyone who can't buy stocks or property -- the poors.

-## What Should You Do?
+### What Should You Do

 Do you research.
 Confirmed the validity of my data & opinions above.
 If you can't find the loophole, spend a little portion of your routine income to buy bitcoin (or gold).
 In this current unstable geopolitcal lanscape, it's very unlikely that you'll cut loss in the far future.
-This gold & bitcoin buying will accelerate the shift towards hard liquid commodities (like bitcoin & gold) as the main reserve currencies of central banks.
+This gold & bitcoin buying will accelerate the shift towards hard commodities (like bitcoin & gold) as the main reserve of central banks.

 If you're not US citizen, your central bank will be more immune to US & world problems -- they REALLY care about this now.
-Also, it's easier for your fellow citizen to put presure on your central bank & government to not create much more money than the hard liquid commodities they store.
+Also, it's easier for your fellow citizen to put presure on your central bank & government to not create much more money than the hard commodities they store.
 This will maintain this holy equation: money = energy.

 Do not dream that bitcoin will be the only money & currency in this world.
-Not because it's impossible, but because the change is too dramatic to our civilization system for now.
-I also find some drawbacks on that solution, but that's another story for another day.
+Not because it's impossible, but because the change is too dramatic to our current civilization system.
+Also, I found some drawbacks on that solution, but that's another story for another day.

-## What Am I Doing?
+### What Am I Doing Now?

 I'm saving in bitcoin & gold.
 And spreading this idea to Indonesian -- my nation.
-To make it simpler, I wrap it with the title of our fifth basic nation principle (Pancasila):
+To make it simpler & more inviting, I wrap it with the fifth principle of our nation (Pancasila):

-Social justice for every Indonesia citizen.
+> Social justice for every Indonesia citizen.

-Because I care about them
+There's no social justice with widening income inequality.
+And I care.

-Help me spread it.
+Do you care?
+Let's help them.
+Subscribe & share:

 <a href="https://www.youtube.com/@SilaKelimaPancasila" target="_blank">Youtube➚</a>